• Account

 If you’re finding yourself in debt, without work, or needing to make some cash within the next 60-90 days, then freelancing is absolutely the better way to go.

-Generally speaking, a niche site is going to take much more time to make profitable, so if you’re in cash crunch, there’s really only one option here.
+Generally speaking, a niche site is going to take much more time to make profitable, so if you’re in a cash crunch, there’s really only one option here.

 Verdict: Need money quickly?
 Go the freelancing route.
 Not necessarily hurting for money?
 Continue on.